mthuurne/retroasm/docs/instruction-set.md

     def u8& R = mem[hl]

 This will create a reference to the memory location at the address specified by the value of `hl` at the time of the `def` statement.
 That fixed memory location will be read or written when `R` is loaded from or stored to, even when `hl` is modified later.

+Literals and constants can be part of a reference's definition: when read they produce their value, when written they remain unchanged.
+For example the stack pointer of the 6502 can be defined as follows:

+    def u16& sp = $01;s

+When read, the upper byte of the stack pointer's value will be `$01`.
+When written, the upper byte of the written value is ignored.

 ### Flow Control